St. Louis, MO

 If the driver is operating independently: liability can be tricky.
 Depending on the truck driver’s insurance coverage and outstanding contracts with employers, compensation for damages can fall on the driver, his insurance provider, or the company that he is driving for.

 If the driver is operating for a trucking company: compensation for damages likely falls on that company or their insurance provider.
-There are certain circumstances in which the company may dispute their liability and may try to blame the manufacturer of the goods that the truck is carrying.
+There are certain circumstances in which the company may dispute its liability and may try to blame the manufacturer for the goods that the truck is carrying.

 If the driver operates for a single corporation: compensation for damages likely falls on the company or their insurance provider.
 To hold the corporation liable, your truck accident lawyer will need to prove that the driver was operating within the confines of the corporation’s rules and expectations for drivers.

-You may also be entitled to compensation for mental anguish, inconvenience, loss of life, or emotional suffering.
+Your truck accident lawyer will fight for your right to be compensated for mental anguish, inconvenience, loss of life, or emotional suffering.